lengyelluk/ultrafastGrid/README.md

-# ultrafastGrid
+# Ultrafast Grid Applitools Cross Browser Testing Hackathon
 This is an attempt to solve Applitools Cross Browser Testing Hackathon.
+Thank you for fun!
 The project consists of four Maven projects that were created as separate modules in Intellij IDEA.
 Each module has a separate POM file and can be executed separately.
 Instructions are different based on type of the project.